Spanish airports operator Aena sparkles on market debut

-The success of the 3.88 billion euro ($4.39 billion) sale, Europe's largest initial public offering (IPO) since Glencore raised 7.1 billion euros in 2011, shows faith in Spain's economic pick-up.
+The success of the 3.88 billion euro (3 billion pound) sale, Europe's largest initial public offering (IPO) since Glencore (GLEN.L) raised 7.1 billion euros in 2011, shows faith in Spain's economic pick-up.
 Investors also said it was underpinned by a benign market in which bond yields have been falling.

 The opening price of 65.1 euros per share, against an offer price of 58 euros, valued Aena at 9.77 billion euros after state-controlled Spanish holding company Enaire sold 44.6 percent of the company.

-That compares with valuations of 10.5 billion euros and 5 billion euros respectively for France's ADP and Germany's Fraport, Aena's biggest two European counterparts.
+That compares with valuations of 10.5 billion euros and 5 billion euros respectively for France's ADP (ADP.PA) and Germany's Fraport (FRAG.DE), Aena's biggest two European counterparts.
 Valuations in terms of IPO price to projected earnings gave Aena a steep discount to rivals, analysts said.

 Aena has based its pitch on an attractive growth profile after a complete restructuring, and a bright outlook helped by a surge in tourism in the world's third-most visited country.